-The "Other Investment" category includes cash holdings and investments in products used for hedging purposes.
+The category "Other Investments" includes cash holdings, investments in products that are used solely for hedging purposes only and total return swaps to reflect the short positions.
+The Fund's short positions may also include companies that are not sustainable or that do not have improving sustainability characteristics.
 For other investments that are not covered by the Fund's sustainability strategy, there are no binding criteria for taking environmental and/or social protection into account.
 This is due either to the nature of the assets in which, at the time of drawing up these contractual documents, there are no legal requirements or normal market procedures, how to implement minimum environmental and/or social protection for such assets or specific investments are excluded from the sustainability strategy, which are then also not subject to the audit of minimum environmental and/or social protection.